AntoniD330/hello-world/README.md

 # Hello world

 Hello, and welcome to my GitHub profile!
-This repository is used to be the test repo, but I've decided to put some more informations about me.
-(The "hello-world" guide)
+This repository is used to be the test repo (The "hello-world" guide), but I've decided to put some more informations about me.

+About me
 ===========================
-To get started, my name is Antoni A., I live in a town in Switzerland called Aigle.
-Working as a mechatronician in light vehicles,
+My name is Antoni A., I live in Aigle, Switzerland.
+Working as mechatronic engineer on light vehicles, editing files is, for now, learning about random things.